surveyjs/survey-library/docs/design-survey-conditional-logic.md

 [View example](https://surveyjs.io/Examples/Library?id=condition-choicesVisibleIf)

 This technique has one drawback: if a question contains many items, you have to copy the same expression into every item that should have dynamic visibility.
-If that is your case, use a technique described in the next topic.
+If that is your case, use the technique described in the next topic.

 #### Combine Visibility Conditions